Mahdisadjadi/arxivscraper/README.md

 > In addition to `categories` and `abstract`, other available keys for `filters` are: `author` and `title`.

+> Note that filters based on logical OR and not mutually exclusive.
+So if the specified word appears in the abstract, the record will be saved even if it doesn't have the specified categories.

 ## Categories
 Here is a list of all categories available on ArXiv.
 For a complete list of subcategories, see [categories.md](categories.md).